Canon 1D Mark II N vs 5D Mark III

-If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark III is the clear winner of the contest (11 : 3 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the 5D Mark III is the clear winner of the contest (14 : 4 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 Specifications: Canon 1D Mark II N vs Canon 5D Mark III

 |Camera Model||Canon 1D Mark II N||Canon 5D Mark III|